aschombe/aarch64-emulator/README.md

 ## TODO
 **Architecture**:
 - ELF parser and loader:
+    - These two subpoints might be irrelevant.
+The real issue is figuring out how to map ELF's label to IP offsets into my format
         - Allow entry point of emulator to be an offset or a label (since ELF files have offsets as entry points)
         - Allow branching instructions to take offsets as targets as well as labels (since ELF files use offsets)
     - https://docs.rs/elf/latest/elf/
     - https://github.com/gimli-rs/object
 - Rewrite tokenizing and parsing to use something like pest, as it is getting messy.